gggal/talasum/README.md

 ## Summary

-Magi is a protocol-aware fuzzing library, capable of both mutation and generation fuzzing.
+Talasum is a protocol-aware fuzzing library, capable of both mutation and generation fuzzing.
 Its aim is to be a zero-cost abstraction universal fuzzer that can be used for any kind of protocol - binary or textual.

 Regardless fuzzing type and protocol, a seed needs to be provided (alongside the input for mutation fuzzing).
-Based on it Magi generates sequences of pseudo-random fuzzed values.
+Based on it Talasum generates sequences of pseudo-random fuzzed values.

 ## Supported protocols